Controlling Weight Loss

 In addition, cytokines cause the body to burn calories faster than they

-food intake.
+are replaced.
+In addition, appetite is suppressed causing the patient to decrease food intake.
 This process leads to thinner bodies, smaller muscles

 and fatigue.
 Weight loss and malnutrition can have a significant